This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Provide skin or cosmetology services

 Since massage therapy is not yet considered a primary form of treatment for cerebral palsy, your insurance may not cover the expenses.
 Be sure to check with your insurance provider before enrollment.
-If your insurance does not cover massage therapy, your primary health care provider may be able to suggest affordable massage center options.
+If your insurance does not cover massage therapy, your primary healthcare provider may be able to suggest affordable massage center options.

 Lifelong Financial Assistance for Your Child's Birth Injury